AndreWohnsland/CocktailBerry/readme.md

 ### Numpy Import Error at Matplotlib Import

 Try first running `pip3 install -U numpy` and `sudo apt install libatlas3-base`.
 If it is still not fixed, try uninstalling and installing numpy / matplotlib again.
+If really nothing else works try `sudo pip3 install -U numpy`, then you will probably need to run the python file with root priviledge as well, which may result in another GUI style used by the system.

 ### How to get the GUI Running on Startup